OliverGebert/BasicPython/Games/Duck/documentation/ecosystemStory.md

 - every habitant has a pace attribute (1-10) In case of multiple habitants, the higher habitant in the food chain chases the lower one.
 If the lower one is faster, it escapes to another tile.
 If not it will be killed.

 ## Progression
-The Ecosystem has a live in descrete rounds/progressions.
-In each round the folllowing happens:
+The Ecosystem has a live in discrete rounds/progressions.
+In each round the following happens:
 1 for each habitant the current food level is recalculated based on landscape offerings 2 For each tile potential habitants analyse their most attractive next tile 3 Each habitant moves to its most attractive tile